All products featured are independently selected by our editors. If you buy from a link, we may earn a commission.

 Church’s

-Church’s is a huge company today, boasting stores in 16 countries as well as a series of high profile collaborations – most recently with streetwear label Off-White – which places it somewhere between the world of high fashion and old-school craftsmanship.
+Church’s is a huge company today, boasting stores in 16 countries as well as a series of high-profile collaborations – most recently with streetwear label Off-White – which places it somewhere between the world of high fashion and old-school craftsmanship.

-The brand continues to produce its wares in the UK and does the classics extremely well – but its regular sneaker drops and chunkier, trend-led designs has widened its appeal to hypebeasts and traditionalists alike.
+The brand continues to produce its wares in the UK and does the classics extremely well – but its regular sneaker drops and chunkier, trend-led designs have widened its appeal to hypebeasts and traditionalists alike.

 Crockett & Jones

-C&J has never veered too far from its roots, but it has subtly and cleverly updated its roster to suit the desires of today’s consumer.
-Its range of classic designs is rarely bettered, but the brand also does a fine line in more contemporary silhouettes ranging from chunky, lug-soled Derbies through to unstructured loafers.
+C&J has never veered too far from its roots, but it has subtly and cleverly updated its roster to suit the desires of today’s consumers.
+Its range of classic designs is rarely bettered, but the brand also does a fine line in more contemporary silhouettes ranging from chunky, lug-soled Derbies to unstructured loafers.

 It’s also been the shoemaker of choice for 007 himself, with the brand gracing the feet of Daniel Craig’s Bond multiple times – a fine endorsement in itself.